 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1112675212849983&amp;ev=PageView&amp;noscript=1">

-Since the healthcare industry deals with highly confidential information, outsourced partners should always be aware of how they can comply with data protection regulations.
-This involves getting familiar with a national standard called Health Insurance Portability and Accountability Act, also known as HIPAA.
+Since the healthcare industry deals with highly confidential information, outsourced partners should always know how to comply with data protection regulations.
+This involves getting familiar with a national standard called the Health Insurance Portability and Accountability Act, also known as HIPAA.

 To guarantee that your call center is HIPAA-compliant, use the infographic below to learn about HIPAA protocols.